-In cases in which the tax return had not been filed, the deadline was December 31st of the fifth year from when it should have been filed; such statute of limitation was doubled if the alleged tax violations could imply a criminal violation.
-The 2015 ordinary deadline expired on 31 December 2020; however, due to the COVID-19 pandemic, the 2015 tax assessments can be served until 28 February 2022.
+In cases in which the tax return had not been filed, the deadline was December 31st of the fifth year from when it should have been filed; such a statute of limitations was doubled if the alleged tax violations could imply a criminal violation.
+The 2015 ordinary deadline expired on 31 December 2020.

-As from fiscal year 2016, the statute of limitation expires on December 31st of the fifth year following the one in which the tax return was filed (December 31st of the seventh year if no tax return was filed).
+From fiscal year 2016, the statute of limitations expires on December 31st of the fifth year following the one in which the tax return was filed (December 31st of the seventh year if no tax return was filed).

 Initiating and Completing a Tax Audit

 If a tax audit is carried out in the taxpayer’s business premises, it can last a maximum of 30 working days; the period can be extended by a further 30 working days.
-Such limit has to be verified taking into account each day of physical presence of the tax auditors in the premises and not the overall calendar days since the beginning of the audit.
+Such a limit must be verified taking into account each day of physical presence of the tax auditors in the premises and not the overall calendar days since the beginning of the audit.